Glossary » H » HODL

 Other Crypto Slang Terms

-• Apes: Community members challenging Wall Street.
+• Apes: Community members challenging Wall Street norms.

 The HODL Coin